Are you aspiring to become AN IndEPENDENT PERSONAL TRAINER and not sure where to begin?

 This allows you to be organized, prepare to show where deductibles are coming from, recap income, and discover where improvements can be made to increase profits by cutting costs.

-Professional Liability (AKA Malpractice Insurance) includes almost everything you need to cover you as you grow your training business.
-The best, most credible place to get personal trainer insurance is through your national certification.
+All fitness business owners carry liability insurance to protect them in case of accidents involving their business or clients.
+The best, most credible place to purchase personal trainer insurance is through your national certification.
 Check for discounts through the ACE, NASM, ACSM, and NSCA websites.
-Also, be sure the company you pick is rated “A” through A.M.
-Best Company.

 TRAINER SOFTWARE & APPS